horizontalsystems/blockchain-crypto-guides/token_guides/makerdao.md

 At this point you can just take it for granted that such systems have been around for a few years and MakerDAO is one of such systems.

-MakerDAO is a DAO that operates a lending facility built on the Ethereum.
-The governance of the MakerDAO is executed through voting by those in possession of MKR tokens.

-As will be illustrated later, the incentive for someone to be a part of MakerDAO comes from various public-facing services provided by MakerDAO.

-### DAI As A Service
+### 1.2 DAI As A Service

 MakerDAO consists of a set of public smart contracts known as Maker Protocol which autonomously handle the lending process.

-The DAI cryptocurrency is the core product of MakerDAO.
-It is the currency of every single loan Maker Protocol issues to the public.
+The DAI cryptocurrency stablecoin is the core product of MakerDAO.
+It has a fixed value (very close to 1 USD) and is the currency of every single loan Maker Protocol issues to the public.

-The DAI token itself is a stablecoin (has fixed value).
-Most of the services provided by MakerDAO are built around DAI stablecoin.
+Most of the services provided by MakerDAO are built around the DAI stablecoin.

 > The term stablecoin refers to a cryptocurrency which attempts to peg its market value to some external reference, usually it’s USD, EUR or Gold.

-When people take out DAI denominated loans from MakerDAO they have to pay service fees which ultimately benefit MakerDAO.

 The Maker Protocol enables users to lock their Ether tokens as collateral and in return obtain DAI tokens.
-The collateral released on repayment of the loan.
+The collateral released on repayment of the loan and associated service fees.

-1. Every time the loan is issued by MakerDAO’s Maker Protocol to someone a new DAI enters circulating supply.
-At the same time a new collateral in Ether (equivalent to 150% of the DAI value) deposited to the Maker Protocol reserves.
+- Every time the loan is issued by MakerDAO’s Maker Protocol to someone a new DAI enters circulating supply.
+At the same time a new collateral in Ether (equivalent to 150% of the DAI loan value) deposited to the Maker Protocol reserves.

+- When the loan returned and associated service fee gets paid, the collateral instantly released back to the user.

-2. When the loan is returned, the collateral is released back to the user, and the returned DAI is destroyed by Maker Protocol.
-A service fee is paid by the borrower.
+- As the collateral released back to the user the DAI amount retuned by the borrower gets destroyed by the MakerDAO's Maker Protocol.

-Maker Protocol is what controls the circulating supply of DAI.
-The Maker Protocol also ensures that the price of DAI remains very close to or equal to 1 USD at all times.
-As will be shown later on the protocol has many tools at its disposal for balancing the price of DAI.
+The Maker Protocol controls the circulating supply of DAI and ensures tha price of DAI remains very close or equal to 1 USD at all times.
+As will be shown later on the MakerDAO has many tools at its disposal for balancing the price of DAI.

-DAI is trustless because anyone can verify that DAI in circulation is indeed backed by an amount of collateral to account for the amount in circulation.
-That collateral can be used to buy out every single DAI out in circulation without the need to trust someone.
+> DAI is known as trustless stablecoin because anyone can verify that DAI in circulation indeed backed by a collateral worth 150% of circulating DAI.
+>
+> That collateral is always there to ensure that every single DAI in circulation can be bought by the MakerDAO smart contracts even if the market demand for DAI goes to zero.

-Unlike DAI, most stablecoins are centralized and require a high level of trust from a person holding the coins.
+Unlike DAI, most stablecoins (including [Tether](/token_guides/tether.md)) are centralized and require a high level of trust from a person holding these coins.

-### MakerDAO Governance
+### 1.3 MakerDAO Governance

-Being a DAO the MakerDAO project is entirely governed by anyone in possession of an MKR token.
-The ownership of MKR token is directly proportional to the ownership and vote weight on any decisions in the MakerDAO.
+Being a DAO the MakerDAO project is entirely governed by anyone in possession of MKR tokens.
+The ownership of MKR token is directly proportional to the ownership and vote weight on any decision in the MakerDAO.

 ![](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/token_guides/images/mkr-holders-l.png)

 Ongoing governance of the MakerDAO works through formal proposals which can be voted on and approved by MKR token holders.

 - When the proposal meets a certain threshold the code powering the MakerDAO ecosystem gets updated to implement the proposed changes.

 - There is no way to bypass this process to implement changes in the Maker Protocol.
-Only via voting of MKR token holders.
+Only via formal proposals and voting of MKR token holders.

-The active proposals can be monitored here, [https://vote.makerdao.com](https://vote.makerdao.com)
+The active proposals can be monitored at [https://vote.makerdao.com](https://vote.makerdao.com)

-The MKR token holders benefit when someone uses one of the services offered by MakerDAO i.e. taking a loan.
+Primary MakerDAO services require MKR tokens as payment.
+As a result, MKR token holders benefit when someone uses MakerDAO services i.e. taking a loan.

-Primary MakerDAO services for the public require MKR tokens as payment.
-As more people use MakerDAO services the demand for MKR goes up which in turn increases the value for those already in possession of MKR tokens due to the increased demand.

 > MKR token holders financially benefit from the growth of the MakerDAO network.
-As more people use MakerDAO services the higher is demand for MKR cryptocurrency.
+As more people use MakerDAO services the higher is demand for MKR tokens.

-The token holders also collectively share the financial risks of DAI stablecoin to ensure its stability, transparency, and efficiency.
+At the same time, token holders collectively share the financial risks of DAI stablecoin to ensure its stability, transparency, and efficiency.

-> Any stability issues with DAI will have a direct impact on the price of MKR token, as the latter will have to be minted (increasing the total supply of MKR tokens in circulation) and sold to cover the losses of the Maker Protocol.
+> Any stability issues with DAI will have a direct impact on the price of MKR token, as the latter will have to be minted (increasing the total supply of MKR tokens) and sold to cover the losses of the Maker Protocol.

 At this point, there are slightly over a million of MKR tokens in circulation.
-The current [market cap](https://coinmarketcap.com/currencies/maker/) exceeds half a billion USD.
+The current [MKR market cap](https://coinmarketcap.com/currencies/maker/) exceeds half a billion USD.

-MKR tokens can be bought and sold on cryptocurrency exchanges just like Bitcoin or Ethereum.
+MKR tokens can be bought and sold on [cryptocurrency exchanges](/fundamentals/6-buying-cryptocurrency-basics.md) just like Bitcoin or Ethereum.
 The price of the MKR token is determined by the open market forces.

-Just like the DAI, the MKR token is an Ethereum based token and can be stored in pretty much any non-custodial crypto wallet like Unstoppable, [https://unstoppable.money](https://unstoppable.money).
+Just like the DAI, the MKR token is an Ethereum based token and can be stored in pretty much any [non-custodial wallet](/fundamentals/2-wallets-basics.md) like Unstoppable, [https://unstoppable.money](https://unstoppable.money).

-### Key Players
+### 1.4 Key Players

 It should be noted that at the moment there is a key entity in the MakerDAO community known as Maker Foundation.
-The Maker Foundation built and launched the Maker Protocol in conjunction with a number of outside partners.
+This foundation built and launched the Maker Protocol in conjunction with a number of outside partners.

 While the governance of the MakerDAO are exercised through token ownership there are some organizational aspects which are currently overseen by Maker Foundation.

 Some of such aspects are the weekly Governance and Risk meetings where the MKR holders talk about the key issues for the present day.

-The link [here](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk%40group.calendar.google.com&ctz=America%2FLos_Angeles) shows the schedule and agenda for the past and upcoming meetings.
+The link [here](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk%40group.calendar.google.com&ctz=America%2FLos_Angeles) shows the agenda for the past and upcoming meetings.
 Most of the past meetings are also available on [Youtube](https://www.youtube.com/watch?v=AcOm5yhqY38).

-The Maker Foundation is currently working with the MakerDAO community to further decentralize the governance of the project.

-The aim is to achieve complete decentralization in the near term where all organizational aspects are overseen by the community rather than the Maker Foundation.
+The Maker Foundation is currently working with the MakerDAO community to achieve complete decentralization of the project where all organizational aspects will be managed by the community.

 - [Self Sustaining MakerDAO](https://forum.makerdao.com/t/announcement-kickstarting-the-self-sustaining-makerdao-initiative/1864)
 - [Governance After Decentralization](https://blog.makerdao.com/what-will-maker-governance-look-like-after-complete-decentralization/)
 - [Design For Self Governing DAO](https://www.theblockcrypto.com/post/60702/maker-foundation-reveals-its-design-for-a-self-governing-dao-to-replace-its-role-in-the-ecosystem)

-Until recently the Maker Foundation had an exclusive control over the smart contract that controlled the operational mechanics of the MKR token.

-While any changes to the mechanics of that smart contract can't go unnoticed, the Maker Foundation was uniquely privileged in their ability to control it.
+For instance, until recently the Maker Foundation had an exclusive control over the smart contract that controlled the operational mechanics of the MKR token.
+While any changes to that smart contract can't go unnoticed, the Maker Foundation been privileged in ability to control it.

-In March 2020, the control of that contract was changed and passed fully to the MakerDAO community.
+In March 2020, the control of that contract passed to the MakerDAO community.
 You can [read more](https://blog.makerdao.com/the-transfer-of-mkr-token-control-to-governance-the-final-step/) about it here.
 There are means to verify that this change actually took place by exploring the relevant transaction on Ethereum blockchain itself.

-There is also an entity known as DAI foundation.
-It's based in Denmark and independent of the Maker Foundation.

-It was formed to oversee and legally control the MakerDAO's key intangible assets, such as trademarks and code copyrights.
+There is also an entity known as DAI foundation which was formed to oversee and legally control MakerDAO's key intangible assets, such as trademarks and code copyrights.

-It operates solely on the basis of objective and rigid statutes that define its mandate.
-Its purpose, as noted in the Dai Foundation Trust Deed, is to safeguard what cannot be technologically decentralized in the Maker Protocol.
+It's based in Denmark and operates solely on the basis of objective and rigid statutes that define its mandate.

-## MakerDAO Services
+## 2. MakerDAO Services

 As briefly mentioned earlier the DAI cryptocurrency is the core product of MakerDAO.
 The public facing services provided by MakerDAO are one way or another built around the DAI stablecoin.